Pharmacy: Compounding pharmacy/industrial pharmacy

 Compounding involves preparing drugs in forms that are different from the generic prescription standard.
 This may include altering the strength, ingredients, or dosage form.
 Compounding is a way to create custom drugs for patients who may not be able to take the medication in its standard form, such as due to an allergy or difficulty swallowing.
 Compounding is necessary for these patients to still be able to properly get the prescriptions they need.

 One area of compounding is preparing drugs in new dosage forms.
 For example, if a drug manufacturer only provides a drug as a tablet, a compounding pharmacist might make a medicated lollipop that contains the drug.
 Patients who have difficulty swallowing the tablet may prefer to suck the medicated lollipop instead.

 Another form of compounding is by mixing different strengths (g, mg, mcg) of capsules or tablets to yield the desired amount of medication indicated by the physician, physician assistant, nurse practitioner, or clinical pharmacist practitioner.
 This form of compounding is found at community or hospital pharmacies or in-home administration therapy.

 Compounding pharmacies specialize in compounding, although many also dispense the same non-compounded drugs that patients can obtain from community pharmacies.

 Consultant pharmacy

 Consultant pharmacy practice focuses more on medication regimen review (i.e. "cognitive services") than on actual dispensing of drugs.
 Consultant pharmacists most typically work in nursing homes, but are increasingly branching into other institutions and non-institutional settings.
 Traditionally consultant pharmacists were usually independent business owners, though in the United States many now work for a large pharmacy management company such as Omnicare, Kindred Healthcare or PharMerica.
 This trend may be gradually reversing as consultant pharmacists begin to work directly with patients, primarily because many elderly people are now taking numerous medications but continue to live outside of institutional settings.
 Some community pharmacies employ consultant pharmacists and/or provide consulting services.

-The main principle of consultant pharmacy is developed by Hepler and Strand in 1990.
+The main principle of consultant pharmacy was developed by Hepler and Strand in 1990.